TheTransitClock/transitclockWebappRegression/README.md

 This is a project to run a set of UI regression tests against the transiTime web interface.

-It requires Selenium and the chrome driver installed on the local machine to run.
+It [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/home) installed on the local machine to run.

 To run the tests